Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Simplified User Preference Modeling

-With time taken into consideration in recent evaluations~\cite{ICTIR22Loyal,CVTT,Perspective22forgetting,StreamingSession22}, we start to obtain counter-intuitive observations listed in the Introduction section.
-The discussion so far on the ignorance of global timeline does not explain (i) \textit{why models trained by using only the more recent parts of data demonstrate better performance?} and (ii) \textit{why more interactions from users lead to poorer recommendations?} A hypothetical answer to both questions is the simplification in learning user preference in current models.
+The discussion so far on the ignorance of global timeline does not explain (i) \textit{why models trained by using only the more recent parts of data demonstrate better performance?} and (ii) \textit{why more interactions from users lead to poorer recommendations?} A hypothetical answer to both questions is \textit{the simplification in learning user preference} in current models.
+The missing of the global timeline could be a contributing factor as well.